Principal's Office

 Principal's Message

-The 2023-2024 academic year is going to be another great one for all of us here at Riverdale.
-It is especially exciting for me now that I am in my 2nd year.
+We are looking forward to another exciting academic year in 2024-2025 for all of us here at Riverdale.
+It is especially exciting for me as I enter my 3rd year.
 Before starting at Riverdale, it appeared to me that I was coming to a school with amazing teachers and staff, parents who were involved in their child’s education, and students that bring awesome energy to our hallways.
 It turns out my assumptions were right!
 Riverdale is a wonderful place for students to learn and I am proud to come into this building every single day.
 I am thankful for all of the great relationships we have with the community, especially the one we share with the Riverdale Police Department.
 We will continue to promote a nurturing environment where we believe all of our students can be successful academically and socially.

 There are a few different ways you can stay up to date if you are looking for information about our school.
 The most important is through the utilization of Remind.
 This is the platform we use to disseminate up to the minute information.
 If you are not yet using Remind, please call the Main Office and we will walk you through it.
 I also periodically post pictures and messages to Instagram at riverdale_principal.
 You should also look out for our weekly newsletters that are sent to all Riverdale parents and guardians every Friday via S'More.
 Take care and thank you for all you do for your children!